 With all these considerations in view, Wrangel decided in the summer to suspend any attempt to penetrate farther into Ukraina and to concentrate all his spare forces on operations in the Kuban and the Don.
-If these operations were successful, if the Kuban, on which the main attempt was to be made, could be reconquered, Wrangel proposed to evacuate the North Tauride, to hold the approach to the Crimea through the Isthmus of Perekop and to make the Kuban his main base.

-Wrangel determined to safeguard himself in advance against any excessive Cossack demands for autonomy.
-The Atamans of the Cossack Territories had fled to the Crimea and were in a position of helpless dependence on the Commander-in-chief.
-Their sole prospect of regaining the regions over which they claimed authority was a successful campaign of Wrangel's forces.
-The latter took advantage of his position and drove a hard bargain with the Cossack Atamans, embodied in a treaty which he signed with them on August 4.
-While the treaty guarantied "full independence of internal administration to the Don, Kuban and Terek" it previded that Wrangel alone should command the armed forces of these Territories, that the railroads and telegraph lines should be under his control, that there should be no customs frontiers between the Territories and that the conclusion of political and commercial treaties should be the prerogative of the Commander-in-chief.
+If these operations were successful, if the Kuban, on which the main attempt was to be made, could be reconquered, Wrangel proposed to evacuate the North Tauride, to hold the approach to the Crimea through the Isthmus of Perekop and to make the Kuban his main base.12 tage of his position and drove a hard bargain with the Cossack Atamans, embodied in a treaty which he signed with them on August 4.13 While the treaty guarantied "full independence of internal administration to the Don, Kuban and Terek" it previded that Wrangel alone should command the armed forces of these Territories, that the railroads and telegraph lines should be under his control, that there should be no customs frontiers between the Territories and that the conclusion of political and commercial treaties should be the prerogative of the Commander-in-chief.
 The more oppositionist members of the Kuban Rada had taken refuge not in the Crimea, but in the more congenial Tiflis, capital of democratic Georgia, and they denounced and repudiated this agreement.